 Chinese is one of our main translated languages.
 Did you know that Chinese is the most spoken first language in the world?
 It is well ahead of English as a first language.
 As China is an important market, many of our retail customers need the services of our Chinese translators.

 Two character sets – Simplified Chinese and Traditional Chinese, which do you need?

 We are currently working on a translation project into Simplified Chinese for a regular client.
-Like many UK clients, they were unsure about the type of Chinese required.
+Like many UK clients, they were unsure about which type of Chinese to use.
 There are two forms of the written Chinese language.
-Traditional Chinese is used predominantly in Hong Kong and Taiwan.
-Simplified Chinese was introduced by the Peoples Republic of China, and is the official character set.
+Traditional Chinese is predominant in Hong Kong and Taiwan.
+The Peoples Republic of China introduced Simplified Chinese.
+It has become their official character set.

 As the name suggests, the simplified characters have a simpler form than Traditional Chinese.
 There are also less characters.
 Around 4500 commonly used characters in Simplified Chinese, compared with 6500 in Traditional.

 Further complication arises because the spoken language is referred to as Mandarin.
 The character sets are a written language, rather than a spoken form.
 Mandarin can be written with either character set.
 Cantonese is spoken predominantly in Hong Kong and neighbouring regions.
 Like all languages there are accent differences between different parts of China.